owekhai/MTN---DATASET/README.md

 * 2. Doughnut Chart: Analyzes the gender with more revenue.
 * 3. Clustered Column Chart: Examines the customers rating and review.
 * 4. Pie of Pie: Analyzes the customers for all state.
-* 5. 3-D culomn Chart: Examines the sub with more patronage and more decline base on location.
+* 5. 3-D Column Chart: Examines the sub with more patronage and more decline base on location.
-* 6. 3-D clustered culomn: Analys the device with the highest revenue base on location.
+* 6. 3-D clustered Column: Analyzed the device with the highest revenue base on location.
-* 7. 3-D Stacked culomn: Shows the status of customer in each location.
+* 7. 3-D Stacked Column: Shows the status of customer in each location.
-* 8. 3-D Stacked culomn: Shows the location with the highest reveneu.
+* 8. 3-D Stacked Column: Shows the location with the highest reveneu.
-* 9. 3-D Stacked culomn: Analyzes the state with more revenue.
+* 9. 3-D Stacked Column: Analyzes the state with more revenue.
 * 10.3-D Stacked Area: Show the month with the highest sales.
-* 11.3-D culomn Chart: Analyzes the month with more decline customers.
+* 11.3-D Column Chart: Analyzes the month with more decline customers.
-* 12.3-D culomn Chart: Shows the period for higher revenue base on states.
+* 12.3-D Column Chart: Shows the period for higher revenue base on states.

 ### Findings
 * The total revenue from January to March is N199,348,200